srivera1/ldd3_training/FPGA/README.md

 ```
 ##### B) Driver preparation

-  + I) I will asume that the FPGA board has the
+  + I) I will assume that the FPGA board has the kernel sources, [linux-xlnx](https://github.com/Xilinx/linux-xlnx) located in its file system.
+You may pre-crosscompile a matching kernel version and upload it to the board.
+(I find to be faster while developing directly on board).

   + II) clone this repo:

 ```console